nodeshift/tutorial/api/README.md

 We will add an implementation for each of these.

-Create the required CRUD api routes using the following steps:
+Create the required CRUD API routes using the following steps:

 1. Create a new file called `routes.js` and initialize a new express router: